Statements? (2011) for soprano, flute

 Or is it simply easier to write music that is iterative one way

-What would music of today be like if there were no engraving
+What would music of today be like if there was no engraving

 Is re-using other people’s music inferior to inventing your own